 As part of the Supreme “Leave No Neighbor Behind” initiative, councils are encouraged to support food banks through food and monetary donations:

-This is a simple and tangible way councils, regardless of current circumstance, can help.
+This is a simple and tangible way councils, regardless of the current circumstance, can help.
 A simple donation to a food bank nearby is one way to participate.
 Councils can then report this as part of the Supreme initiative (instructions at the first link).
 Councils can direct donations through the chapter which will then be distributed according to need by the diocese.

 - Supreme webinar on April 2nd "Leave No Neighbor Behind" on demand: Webinar Playback